 Foreign exchange risk arises from recognised assets and liabilities that are denominated in a foreign currency.
-The Group operates in Fiji (Fiji dollar) and Papua New Guinea (PGK) and is exposed to foreign exchange risk on sales and purchases that are denominated in a foreign currency, primarily purchases from principal suppliers based predominantly in the United States of America (US dollar), Australia (Australian dollar) and New Zealand (New Zealand dollar).
+The Group operations is exposed to foreign exchange risk on sales and purchases that are denominated in a foreign currency, primarily purchases from principal suppliers based predominantly in the United States of America (US dollar), Australia (Australian dollar) and New Zealand (New Zealand dollar).
 As a measure, prompt settlement of liabilities is exercised by management to minimise the exposure to foreign exchange fluctuations.